DevSecOpsSamples/gke-workload-identity/README.md

 If you want to use a Standard mode cluster instead of Autopilot GKE cluster.
 Refer to the [README-standard-cluster.md](README-standard-cluster.md).

-## Step2: Create Kubernetes namespace and service account
+## Step2: Create Kubernetes namespaces and service accounts

 | API        | Object            | Name            | Description                 |
 |------------|-------------------|-----------------|-----------------------------|